willymcallister/willymcallister.github.io/_articles/superposition.md

 ![Replace current source with an open](https://ka-perseus-images.s3.amazonaws.com/829dc509a0950795063226adc13318d5474d1bf5.svg){: .centered }

-It may seem like doing this suppression could completely mess up how the circuit works, but it won't.
-Please be patient.
+It may seem like doing this suppression could completely mess up the circuit, but it won't.
+It sounds strange, but it won't.

-#### Solve two circuits

 In the next two schematics, one of the voltage inputs has been turned off (*suppressed* ) by replacing it with a short circuit.

 ![Replace one voltage source with a short](https://ka-perseus-images.s3.amazonaws.com/44c69ff19df0189cb4d60f854f855d02e2db396d.svg){: .centered }

-When we zero out (suppress) an input, we replace one of the inputs with $0$, allowing one input to shine through by itself.
+When we zero out (suppress) an input, we replace it with $0$, allowing the other input to shine through by itself.

 $f(\text{Vs1} + 0) \rightarrow  f(\text{Vs1})$ and
 $f(\text{0 + Vs2}) \rightarrow  f(\text{Vs2})$